Complete guide to web authentication methods

 - Cookie + session authentication

-- Token-based authentication (jwt)
+- Token-based authentication (JWT)

 - OAuth third-party authentication